SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 While the above picture may seem silly at first, it is actually pretty close to how [docker](https://www.docker.com/) came to existence.
 A big part of creating a MLOps pipeline, is that you are able to **reproduce** it.
 Reproducibility goes beyond versioning our code with `git` and using `conda` environment to keep track of our python installations.
-To really get reproducibility we need to also capture also system level components like
+To really get reproducibility we need to capture also system level components like

 * operating system
 * software dependencies (other than python packages)

 Docker provides this kind of system-level reproducibility by creating isolated programs dependencies.
-In addition to docker providing reproducibility, one of the key features are also scaleability which is important when we later on are going to discuss deployment.
+In addition to docker providing reproducibility, one of the key features are also scalability which is important when we later on are going to discuss deployment.
 Because docker is system-level reproducible, it does not (conceptually) matter if we try to start our program on a single machine or a 1000 machines at once.